madalinignisca/devcontainers/README.md

 This will generate a new project in the workspace.
 When you serve, pass `--host=0.0.0.0`.
 App will be accessible at http://127.0.0.1:8000 in your browser.

-Or generate a ssh key with `ssh-keygen`.
-Copy the public key to your git account.
 Clone the project in the workspace `git clone [git-repo] .`.

 Use git, edit as expected, use debug for php, nodejs etc.